Wired FM: History and mission statement

 The station was licensed by the Broadcasting Commission of Ireland (as the IRTC) in 1995.
-The station has an active policy of facilitating access, communication and participation for all third-level students to its studios which are located in Mary Immaculate College and Limerick Institute of Technology.
-Wired FM's mission statement states that the station;
+The station has an active policy of facilitating access, communication and participation for all third-level students to its studios which are located in Mary Immaculate College and Technical University of the Shannon.
+Wired 99.9 FM's mission statement states that the station;

 Programming

 Broadcasting on 99.9FM in the Limerick City area, Wired transmits 60 hours of programming every week during the academic year.
 The station broadcasts a wide range of programmes, including magazine shows, specialist music, student current affairs, documentaries, education programmes, arts, book and films shows.
 Music shows cover every genre, from ska to soul, trance to traditional, protest music to metal and always with an emphasis on local and unsigned talent.

 Broadcast hours

-Wired FM currently broadcasts during term time (October to December, and January to May) from 9am to 10pm on 99.9FM with a 24-hour online stream during these days.
+Wired FM 99.9 currently broadcasts during term time (October to December, and January to May) from 9am to 10pm on 99.9FM with a 24-hour online stream during these days.